Bobble Stitch Crochet Tutorial

 Before You Start the Bobble Stitch

-You won’t need any additional tools or materials to create a double crochet stitch.
+You won’t need any additional tools or materials to learn to crochet a bobble stitch.
 You’ll just need the yarn and hook that you are already using for your project.

-The bobble that I’ll be showing in this tutorial is the 3-DC bobble.
-I created this tutorial specifically for my free Rainbow Dreams Wall Hanging pattern!
-Because that design uses a very thick, bulky yarn, the smaller 3-DC bobble was the ideal size to create a pronounced texture without making the fabric overly dense or rigid.
+I originally designed this tutorial specifically for my Rainbow Dreams Wall Hanging pattern!
+Because that particular design uses a very thick, bulky yarn, the 3-DC bobble was the ideal size to create a pronounced texture without making the fabric overly dense or rigid.

 Step 1: Begin the Bobble (Partial DC #1)